takumade/uncle-spufus/README.md

 A tool that automates MAC address spoofing

 ## What is Uncle Spufus
-Uncle Spufus is a tool that automates MAC address spoofing.
-Inorder to accomplish that it tries various techniques and checks if the
-MAC is successfully spoofed.
-This update saves a working technique so that you don't loop through the whole list of techniques again.
+# My long story
+I remember back in the days when i used macchanger to spoof my MAC address.
+It would show that the MAC address was successfully changed.
+However as soon i connected to wifi network the MAC address reverted back to the original MAC.
+I discovered that by accident meaning that those guys who blindly trust tools would continue to do stuff thinking "Yay! i am using a spoofed MAC Address", but in reality they were using their original MAC!.

+# In short
+Uncle spufus uses macchanger however it checks that the MAC is successfully spoofed after connecting to a network.
+It will always fail if a MAC reverts back to the original after connecting to a network.
+It tries some well known techniques to spoof your MAC.
+When it finds the one thats working it saves that technique for future use.

+# Requirements
-Inorder to run uspufus the following musr be present:
+Inorder to run uncle spufus the following musr be present:
 * macchanger
-* bash (which comes already installed)
+* bash
+* ifconfig

 ## Installing Uncle Spufus

+# Method 1: Downloading the zip
 1 Download the zip and extract it

-OR
+# Method 2: Clonig the repo

 1. Clone the repository
         `git clone https://github.com/singularthought/uncle-spufus.git`

-THEN

 2. Navigate to uncle-spufus directory: